sruthakeerthicheruku/Network-Proxy-Project/README.md

 ## Learning Outcome
 - Learned how network proxies work
-- Gained hands-on experience with socket programming in C++
+- Gained experience with socket programming in C++
-- Understood TCP client–server communication
+- Understood TCP client server communication
 - Used multi-threading to handle multiple connections
 - Improved debugging and networking skills